uber/kraken/docs/lazy-pull-streaming-production-plan.md

    later stacks: cold-origin range streaming, tracker partial-aware discovery, per-piece zstd.
-A generic, format-agnostic index-replication seam (`lib/streaming` + resolver) is kept as a deferred extension point, not built now — v1 supports stargz only, which needs no separate index blob.
+A generic, format-agnostic index-replication seam (`lib/streaming` + resolver) is kept as a deferred extension point, not built now — v1 supports stargz-family formats (eStargz, zstd:chunked) only, neither of which needs a separate index blob.

 The whole of **Stack A** (the agent-side streaming path) is what makes a runtime snapshotter lazily pull a real image through a single Kraken cluster. **Stacks